shoelace-style/shoelace/docs/teamshares/overview.md

       <sl-icon library="fa" name="fal-shapes" style="font-size: 40px;"></sl-icon>
     </div>
     <p class="ts-heading-5 ts-text-default">UI components (Shoelace)</p>
-    <p class="ts-body-1 ts-text-subdued">Our UI components and this doc site are a customized fork of <a class="ts-text-link" href="http://shoelace.style" target="_blank">Shoelace</a>, an open-source web component library by Cory LaViska.</p>
+    <p class="ts-body-1 ts-text-subdued">Our UI components and this doc site are a customized fork of <a class="ts-text-link" href="http://shoelace.style" target="_blank">Shoelace</a>, an open-source web component library.</p>
     <ul>
     <li><a class="ts-text-link" href="#/components/button">Start with a component (Button) -></a></li>
     <li><a class="ts-text-link" href="#/teamshares/contributing">See how to contribute -></a></li>